This post may contain affiliate links. Read the full disclosure here

 You never want to overcook chicken because it will be dry and unpleasant to eat.
 This chicken comes out juicier and more moist than skinless breasts, but it will still get dry if you overcook it.
 You’ll want to cook your chicken to an internal temperature of 165°F, which is easy to achieve if you have a meat thermometer.
 I rely heavily on my Thermopro Meat Thermometer, and I can’t recommend it enough if you don’t already have one.

-Roasted Bone-in Chicken Breasts
+The Best Easy Bone-in Chicken Breasts

 - 3 lbs bone-in, skin-on chicken breasts approximate weight.
 Use 4 bone-in breasts